 Accepting applications for January 2024 BSN and ADN, RN to BSN, and MSN programs for those qualified.
 Please contact Admissions at 303-292-0015 for more information.

-The College offers two degree programs, a Baccalaureate of Science in Nursing (BSN) and an Associate Degree in Nursing (ADN) and a Master’s Degree in Nursing (MSN).
+The College offers three degree programs, a Baccalaureate of Science in Nursing (BSN), an Associate Degree in Nursing (ADN) and a Master’s Degree in Nursing (MSN).

 Please click on the desired program name below for more detailed program information.
 For more information on the application process for each program, please scroll down.

-Each applicant for admission is assigned an admissions representative who directs the applicant through the steps of the admissions process; provides information on curriculum, policies, procedures, and services; and assists the applicant in setting necessary appointments and interviews in person or by phone as appropriate.
+Each applicant for admission is assigned an admissions advisor who directs the applicant through the steps of the admissions process; provides information on curriculum, policies, procedures, and services; and assists the applicant in the admissions process.

-Admission decisions are based on the applicant’s fulfillment of these requirements, a review of the applicant’s previous educational records, and a review of the applicant’s career interests.
+Admission decisions are based on the applicant’s fulfillment of these requirements, a review of the applicant’s previous educational records, and a review of the applicant’s medical work and volunteer experience.
 It is the responsibility of the applicant to ensure that the Denver College of Nursing receives all required documentation.
 All records received become the property of the Denver College of Nursing.

 Application Review and Acceptance

 Successful applicants will be accepted through a ranked point system by the Admissions Committee and will be notified of acceptance when all admissions requirements are met.
 If needed, all applicants must adhere to the current Denver College of Nursing wait list policy.
 Applicants who are not accepted will receive a full refund of any amounts paid with the exception of the non-refundable application fee.
 Enrollments may be accepted until the Orientation date; no enrollments are accepted after the Orientation date.

 Notification Process for BSN Completion and ADN Program